alanyan19/ps239T-final-project/README.md

 #### Results

-1. Profession_Wordcloud.png: wordcoud visualization of the profession data
+1. Profession_Wordcloud.png: wordcloud visualization of the profession data

 ## More Information